-In the antique Greece used bulbous wine vessel (also Crater, Kratér) in the form of a bell or pitcher with wide mouth overhead.
-The name means "mixed pitcher".
-These vessels were made of clay or bronze and decorated with reliefs and paintings.
+In ancient times Greece used bulbous wine vessel (also crater, crater) in the shape of a bell or jug with a wide mouth at the top.
+The name means "Mischkrug".
+These vessels were made of clay or bronze and provided with reliefs and paintings.
 Most had a height of 30 to 45 centimeters and a volume of about 50 to 100 liters.
-The first of the many artifacts found date back to the 10th century BC.
-The vessel was used for the then usual mixing of wine with water.
-At the symposium It was used regularly, as witnessed by drinking scenes on Greek vase paintings.
-It stood on the ground next to the campers.
-From the crater, the wine was then in the smaller oinochoai (Chous, Olpe) filled and from there into handy drinking vessels like kantharos poured.
+The first of the many artifacts found date from the 10th century BC.
+The vessel was used to mix wine with water at the time.
+At the symposium it was used regularly, as evidenced by drinking scenes on Greek vase paintings.
+It stood on the floor next to the campers.
+The crater then turned the wine into smaller ones oinochoai (Chous, Olpe) and from there into handy drinking vessels like kantharos poured.

 A particularly large example is the famous "Vix crater".
 Vix is a place in the Burgundian area Cote d'Or near the Seine, where in 1952 a grave of a Celtic Princess from the 6th century v.
 BC was found.
 One of the grave goods was a bronze crater, which was designed in a Greek workshop (Sparta?).
 It must be in trade between the Greeks and Celts got here.
 The 164 cm high and 208.6 kg heavy crater has a volume of 1,100 liters.
 The two handles on top each end in a Gorgon bust (winged figures).
 There is a semi-relief on the neck, which shows heavily armed foot fighters and carriages with a team of four.
 See also under the topic Ancient wines.
 Kottabos.
 Satyricon. drinking culture and a list of drinking vessels from ancient times to the present day wine vessels,